m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 In the previous topics, we talked about importing and exporting routes.
 In the following topics, we will learn how the default routing protocol - Border Routing Protocol or BGP - is used to implement routing policies.

-Let’s first start with the design goals of the BGP protocol:
+Let's first start with the design goals of the BGP protocol:

 **Scalability:** As the size of the Internet grows, the same is true for the number of ASes, the number of prefixes in the routing tables, the network churn, and the BGP traffic exchanged between routers.
 One of the design goals of BGP is to manage the complications of this growth, while achieving convergence in reasonable timescales and providing loop-free paths.